NLnetLabs/cascade/doc/manual/source/hsms.rst

 ..
 Note:: Cascade requires TLS 1.3 for connections to the KMIP server, even though KMIP 1.2 requires servers to offer support for old versions of the TLS protocol with known security vulnerabilities.
-For this reason Cascade **cannot** be used with PyKMIP as this implementation only supports older, vulnerable TLS versions.
+For this reason, Cascade cannot be used with PyKMIP as this implementation only supports older, vulnerable TLS versions.

 Setting up kmip2pkcs11